hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

 ```
 NODE_ENV=production
+ACTIVE_SIGNING_KEY=... // active signing key of a Steem account, required to sign the blocks
 ```
 ## 4. Start the node
 You can easily start the node by typing the following command in the folder where the node was installed: